Joachim Meÿer Halben Stangen – “ Catch him in his own techniques” (Quarterstaff)

 The class requires no previous knowledge of quarterstaff fencing, but a familiarity with the terminology of the Liechtenauer tradition is good, albeit not required.

-The class is open to as many as the hall can take.
+The class is open to as many as the hall can take, but preferably not more than 30 students.

 Duration: 2-4 hours.